FairOD: Fairness-aware Outlier Detection: Conclusions

 We adapt this absolute correlation loss from \cite{beutel2019putting}, which proposed its use in a supervised setting with the goal of enforcing statistical parity.
 As \cite{beutel2019putting} mentions, while minimizing this loss does not guarantee independence, it performs empirically quite well and offers stable training.
-We observe the same in practice; it leads to quite low correlation between OD outcomes and the protected variable (see details in Sec. \ref{sec:exp}).
+We observe the same in practice; it leads to minimal associations between OD outcomes and the protected variable (see details in Sec. \ref{sec:exp}).

-Finally, the third component of Eq.~\eqref{eq:loss} emphasizes that \method should maintain fidelity to within-group rankings from the \base model.
+Finally, the third component of Eq.~\eqref{eq:loss} emphasizes that \method should maintain fidelity to within-group rankings from the \base model (penalizing ``laziness'').
 We set up a listwise learning-to-rank objective in order to enforce group fidelity.
 Our goal is to train \method such that it reflects the within-group rankings based on $\s^{\text{\base}}(\cdot)$ from \base.
 To that end, we employ a listwise ranking loss criterion that is based on the well-known Discounted Cumulative Gain (DCG) \cite{jarvelin2002cumulated} measure, often used to assess ranking quality in information retrieval tasks such as search.
 For a given ranked list, DCG is defined as

 where $rel_r$ depicts the relevance of the item ranked at the $r^{th}$ position.
 In our setting, we use the outlier score $\s^{\text{\base}}(X)$ of an instance $X$ to reflect its relevance since we aim to mimic the group-level ranking by \base.
 As such, DCG per group can be re-written as